-Little Falls, NY Developer Advocate at NodeSource Joined about 4 years ago Tierney has invited Michael Rhodes
+Little Falls, NY Developer Advocate at NodeSource Joined over 4 years ago Tierney has invited Michael Rhodes

 This isn't really news about design... is there a connection that I'm missing?
 DN isn't really the place to advertise a fantasy football league, as that is quite far outside the scope of DN's targeted content.